Freelance jobs are tough and gritty and enormously rewarding, kind of like a fight in the MMA. Let me explain how.

 As a freelancer, you owe it to your clients to know what you are doing.
 You have to keep up with what is going on in your industry.
 You also need to know how to do what is best for your client, not simply what you feel the most confident doing.
 If what you are confident in isn’t what they need, be big enough to cut them loose or train your bum off until you get to the point where you are.

-Freelancers who are in this for working in pyjamas and lah-de-dah latte sipping meetings are not freelancers.
+Freelancers who are in this for lah-de-dah latte sipping meetings or pretty Instagrams alone are not freelancers.
 They are people who are on a holiday between office jobs.

 You can work to your own schedule, but the emphasis is always on work.
-Don’t glorify the work load and the stress, push through it.
+Don’t glorify the workload and the stress, push through it.
+Freelance jobs deserve respect.
+And that respect comes in being able to take them seriously just as much as it means taking your self-care seriously, too.

 Don’t let others pull you down